Should You Consider a Roth 401(k)?

 Covering your bases through tax diversification

-If you're not sure where your tax rate, income, and spending will be in retirement, one strategy might be to contribute to both a Roth 401(k) and a traditional 401(k).
+If you're not sure where your tax rate, income, and spending will be in retirement—and it's a hard thing to predict—one potential approach might be to contribute to both a Roth 401(k) and a traditional 401(k).
 The combination will provide you with both taxable and tax-free withdrawal options in retirement.
 Building in the flexibility to use multiple accounts to manage taxes can be helpful, since you can't really know what future tax rates will look like.

-For example, you could take RMDs from your traditional account and withdraw what you need beyond that amount from the Roth account tax-free.
+For example, you could take RMDs from your traditional account and withdraw what you need beyond that amount from the Roth account federally tax free.
 That would mean you could withdraw a large chunk of money from a Roth 401(k) one year—say, to pay for a dream vacation—without having to worry about taking a big tax hit.

 Besides the added flexibility of being able to manage your income tax liability, reducing your taxable income in retirement may be advantageous for a number of reasons, including lowering the amount you pay in Medicare premiums, paring down the tax rate on your Social Security benefits, and maximizing the availability of other income-based deductions.
 And, as always, be sure to weigh all your available options to ensure that adding an additional account type aligns with your retirement goals.